 Stuart Ross is a writer, editor, writing teacher, and small press activist living in Cobourg, Ontario.
-He is the award-winning author of 20 books of poetry, fiction, and essays, most recently Pockets (ECW Press, 2017), A Sparrow Came Down Resplendent (Wolsak and Wynn, 2016), and A Hamburger in a Gallery (DC Books, 2015).
-In spring 2019, Anvil Press will release Motel of the Opposable Thumbs.
+He is the award-winning author of 20 books of poetry, fiction, and essays, most recently the poetry collections Motel of the Opposable Thumbs (Anvil Press, 2019), A Sparrow Came Down Resplendent (Wolsak and Wynn, 2016), and A Hamburger in a Gallery (DC Books, 2015), as well as the novel-in-prose-poems Pockets (ECW Press, 2017).
 Stuart has taught workshops in elementary and high schools across the country, and was the 2010 Writer-in-Residence at Queen’s University.
 Visiting schools and working with students of all ages is his favourite part of his writing practice.
-Stuart is at work writing nearly a dozen different poetry, non-fiction, and fiction manuscripts.
-It's a race against time!
+Stuart is at work writing nearly a dozen different poetry, non-fiction, and fiction manuscripts, all of which have been influenced by surrealism.

 Yes, I read a ton of poetry in high school.
 I started reading poetry when I was probably seven or eight.
 I was really inspired by an untitled E. E. Cummings poem that began “i sing of Olaf glad and big / whose warmest heart recoiled at war.”
 I related to the strong anti-war sentiments in it, but also to its incredible experimentation with form and syntax.
 Emily Dickinson’s “I heard a Fly buzz – when I died” also excited me.
 But one of my greatest discoveries as a teenager was the works of Canadian poet David McFadden, who wrote very funny poems about very serious topics, and in a really conversational style.
 That was transformative for me.